SyncfusionExamples/ej2-filemanager-node-filesystem/README.md

 ```

-- To install the depend packages for the file system provider, navigate to @syncfusion/ej2-filemanager-node-filesystem folder within the node_modules and run the below command
+- To install the depend packages for the file system provider, navigate to @syncfusion/ej2-filemanager-node-filesystem folder within the node_modules and run the following command.

 ```sh